sesam-community/simple-odata/README.md

 `use_page_as_counter` - when set to true, the service will send the number of the page as the value to the page_parameter.
 When set to false, the service will send the current count of fetched entities to the page_parameter.
 Default value: false.

+`use_paging` - set if paging should be used or not, default value: true.

 ### Querystring restricted parameters:

 `_key` - can be used to override the value of the 'value_field' parameters.
 This is useful for services where the entities returned resides in a property that is not constant in the API.

+`_paging` - can be used to override the value of the 'use_paging' parameters.

 ### Example system config: